German Payslip Explained: Fields, Deductions, and Codes

 • Pflegeversicherung is long-term care insurance.

 These four lines are the main social deductions that reduce your take-home pay.
-On most payslips, they appear as employee-side amounts deducted from gross salary before the final net amount is shown.
+On most German payslips, they appear as employee-side amounts deducted from gross salary before the final net amount is shown.
 Under the official BMAS overview of Germany's social insurance system, employees and employers generally each pay half of social insurance contributions, while statutory accident insurance is paid by the employer alone.
 That distinction matters because accident insurance may exist in the background of payroll costs without appearing as money taken from your wages.

 A practical way to read this area is: